giovannizotta/giovannizotta/README.md

 ### Hi there 👋

 #### About me
-I recently graduated from the University of Trento with a **Master's Degree in Computer Science**.
+After graduating from the University of Trento with a **Master's Degree in Computer Science**, I moved to Amsterdam to work as a Java developer at Picnic Technologies.
 My main interests are in Distributed Systems and Algorithms, although I'm also into Performance Evaluation, Virtualization and Cloud Computing.

 #### Contacts